 There is no shortage of rental units for those looking to make Dubai their home.
 Tenants can choose from one of the Dubai apartments for rent or live in one of the many villa communities around town.
 Location is one of the main deciding factors when it comes to renting or investing in the emirate.
 Most of the luxury residences offer private beach access, stunning sea views and are located along the coastline in bustling neighbourhoods such as Dubai Marina, Palm Jumeirah and Jumeirah.
 Whatever your preference, you can find many different apartments in Dubai from affordable flats to sea-view penthouses, serviced hotel apartments and duplex flats for rent in Dubai.

 Types of Apartments in Dubai

-Popular Areas in Dubai for Renting Apartments
+Popular Areas to Rent Apartments in Dubai

-Rental Price Trends for Apartments in Dubai
+Rental Trends for Flats in Dubai

-Renting your First Apartment in Dubai
+Costs Associated with Renting an Apartment in Dubai

 Apart from the annual/monthly price for an apartment for rent in Dubai, there are a few other costs associated with renting an apartment in Dubai.
 When renting a property through a real estate agent/agency you will have to pay an agency commission, this can range anywhere from 2% to 5% of the annual rent and is calculated by the agency you are using.
 If you would want to avoid this then you would have to rent an apartment directly from the owner.